Blog

 Step 2: Figuring Out Startup Costs and Budget

 Your main costs will include porta-potties, which usually cost between $700 and $1,500 for standard ones.
-If you need fancy or ADA-compliant ones, you’re looking at $2,000 to $5,000 each (based on specifications), but they’re worth it for special needs.
+If you need fancy or ADA-compliant ones, you're looking at $2,000 to $5,000 each, but they're worth it for special needs.

-You’ll also need a vacuum truck or trailer to clean and move the porta-potties.
-These matter a lot.
+You'll also need a vacuum truck or trailer to clean and move the porta-potties.
 Used ones start around $25,000, while new ones with more features can cost $50,000 to $100,000 or more.

 Don't forget about monthly costs!
 Cleaning supplies like deodorizers, disinfectants, gloves, and masks can cost $50 to $200 a month.
 Plus, you'll spend money on fuel and truck maintenance depending on how much you drive.